-Custodial care or long-term care provides assistance with activities of daily living like bathing and dressing.
-By definition it is care that will be needed for at least 90 days or longer.
+LTC provides assistance with activities of daily living defined as bathing, dressing, eating, toileting, continence and transferring.
+It is care that will be needed for at least 90 days or longer.

 Long-term care also provides supervision for those with cognitive impairment which includes numerous forms of dementia including Alzheimer’s.